nimblance/dvspharmaceuticalscom/replit.md

 ## Recent Changes (November 2025)
 - Updated to DVS Pharma official logo (image_1763489958984.png)
+- Positioned company as "pharmaceutical specialized strategy company" in About section
+- Integrated pandemic vaccine expertise into narrative (COVID-19, influenza, 40+ governments partnership)
+- Added company statement "We say what we think, we do what we say" to About section
 - Created comprehensive "What We Do" section with detailed elaboration of two core partnership models
-- Added company statement "We say what we think, we do what we say" to About section
-- Replaced generic expertise highlights with pandemic vaccine expertise (COVID-19, influenza, 40+ governments)
-- Restructured Team section: separated 4 partners into Leadership Team
+- Restructured Team section to integrate Leadership Team (4 partners) and Advisory Board with visual separation
-- Created dedicated Advisory Board section for Dr. Laurent Massuyeau
+- Dr. Laurent Massuyeau positioned as Senior Business Advisor in integrated Advisory Board subsection
 - Added professional team photos with white overlay effect for all members
-- Updated navigation to include "What We Do" and "Advisory Board" links
+- Streamlined navigation (removed separate Advisory Board link, integrated into Team section)
 - Implemented production-ready contact form with React Query mutations, loading states, and error handling
 - Removed generic Business Model section (replaced by comprehensive What We Do)

 ## User Preferences
 - Comprehensive content display with detailed elaboration on core business
+- Clear positioning as pharmaceutical specialized strategy company
+- Pandemic vaccine expertise (COVID-19, influenza, 40+ governments) prominently featured
 - Emphasis on two partnership models: Market Expansion and Portfolio Development
 - Professional, corporate B2B healthcare aesthetic
 - Navy blue color scheme matching DVS Pharma logo
 - Company identity: "We say what we think, we do what we say"
 - Clean, trustworthy design befitting international partnerships
-- Separate Leadership Team and Advisory Board sections
+- Integrated Team section with Leadership Team and Advisory Board (visually separated but not isolated)

 ## Technical Notes
 - Logo asset: `attached_assets/image_1763489958984.png` (DVS Pharma official logo)